methumk/Dijkstras/README.md

 - Orange nodes represent reachable nodes

 # Running
-- Store Makefile outside of the source directory where your IMGUI dlls and a directory with imgui files found within the make to create and link the imgui object files
+- Store Makefile outside of the source directory where your SFML dlls and a directory with imgui files found within the make to create and link the imgui object files
 - run make
 - run ./dijk